afeins19/obsdian/classNotes/(472) Operating Systems/Processes/Inter-Process Communication.md

 ### mailbox operations
 primitive operations are send(B, message) or sending a message to mailbox B or receive(B, message)
 - create a new mailbox
-- send and recieve message through the mailbox
+- send and receive message through the mailbox
 - destroy a mailbox
 ### properties of indirect communication link (logical rather than actual link)
 - link established only if processes share a common mailbox